shigeru-takehara/UltraBroker/README.md

-# UltraBroker - Version 0.4 Updating all readme files currently
+# UltraBroker - Version 0.4

 It is:
  - ultra fast